A leave of absence is defined as a pre-approved leave from the institution that suspends

 A student on a leave of absence who fails to return within the time period specified in the approved leave of absence will be dropped as a student from the College.
 Any student who is dropped must reapply for admission.

-Notwithstanding time off for leave(s), all requirements for graduation from PCOM must be completed within seven (7) years from the first date of matriculation in the medical and doctoral programs, or within three (3) years for the master's programs.
+Notwithstanding time off for leave(s), all requirements for graduation from PCOM must be completed within seven (7) years from the first date of matriculation in the medical and doctoral programs or within three (3) years for the graduate programs.